In this recipe, noisettes of lamb are coated with rosemary and seasoning, then cooked in butter, and served with a red wine sauce.

 Now wash the potatoes, place in a pan, cover with water and add a little salt.
 Bring to the boil and simmer for 15–20 minutes until tender.

-While the steaks are cooking, the vegetables can also be cooked.
-First, heat the deep-sided frying pan/skillet, then add the vegetables and sauté over a medium heat for 4 minutes, stirring a couple of times.
-Reduce the heat, pop on the lid, and continue to cook for 5 minutes or until the vegetables are just tender.
-Remove the lid, turn up the heat and sauté for a further minute to crisp them up.
+While the steaks are cooking the vegetables can also be cooked.
+First, heat the deep-sided frying pan/skillet, then add the vegetables and sauté over a medium heat for about 10 minutes, stirring a couple of times, until the vegetables are just tender.

 Serve the steaks with the sauce poured over and the vegetables alongside.